Virtus92/php-1-Virtus92/php_form_sessions_kompetenzcheck.md

 ---
 **EN:**

 The goal of this competency check is to practice working with PHP sessions.
-Sessions are used to store and retrieve data across multiple requests from the same user.
+Sessions store and retrieve data across multiple requests from the same user.
 In this exercise, you will create a simple login system using sessions.

 **Instructions:**

 1. Create a login form:
-    - Create an HTML form with fields for username and password.
+    - Create an HTML form with fields for username and password (index.php).
     - Add a submit button to submit the form.
 2. Create a file named "login.php":
     - In the "login.php" file, write PHP code to handle the login process.